sunday-pizza-kitchen/sundaypizzakitchen.com/content/post/2020-09-27/index.md

 ---

 It is the last Sunday of September.
-Niles is out of town this weekend so I made a small batch of dough which normally yields three doughballs.
+Niles is out of town this weekend so I made a small batch of dough which normally yields three dough balls.
 I decided to do some cheese blend testing and instead portioned the dough into a single 280 g ball for a 12 inch pizza and then four balls each at 135 g for the various blends.